Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls in Nursing Homes, ALF’s and Hospitals

 Is my parent to blame for getting up and falling in the nursing home or hospital?

-Probably not.
-When facilities intake residents, they understand that most have some cognitive difficulties.
-Dementia, Alzheimer’s Disease, UTI and confusion can take away the capacity of a patient.
-This means they are unable to be educated to stay in bed or in the chair.
-As a result, it is the legal duty of the hospital, nursing home or assisted living facility that houses them to try to prevent them from falling and breaking bones.
+As a result, it is the legal duty of the hospital, nursing home or assisted living facility that houses the confused resident to try to prevent them from slipping, falling and breaking bones.
 It is understood that they will try to get up on their own.

 Statistically, women fall more than men.